srh-bzd/ViroScan-nf/README.md

 ## Test the workflow

-Test data are included in the Viroscan repository in the `test` folder.
+Test data are included in the ViroScan repository in the `test` folder.

 A typical command to run a test on single end data will look like that: